 Generally speaking, the aerobic exercise zone is 70-80% of your maximum heart rate.
 For example, if your maximum heart rate is 180 bpm, a cardio workout would ideally put your heart rate in the range of 126-144 bpm.

-When you want to bust out of your usual running routine and try cross-training, here are some alternatives to running for your cardio exercise:
+When you want to bust out of your usual running routine and try cross-training, here are some great alternatives to running for your cardio exercise:

 #1: Walking